yarnmengnus/tp/docs/DeveloperGuide.md

   - 3b.
 If no tasks are present in the list.

     - 3b1.
-ProfPlan displays a message: "No more tasks to do.
-Skies are clear ahead :)"
+ProfPlan displays a completion message.

     Use case ends.

   - 3c.
 If the user executes `delete all` and then uses the `do_next` command.

     - 3c1.
 No tasks are present.
-ProfPlan displays a message: "No more tasks to do.
-Skies are clear ahead :)"
+ProfPlan displays a completion message.

     Use case ends.

   - 3d.
 If the user inputs incorrect `do_next` commands (e.g., `doNext`, `do_next x`, `...`)

     - 3d1.
-ProfPlan responds with: "Unknown Command"
+ProfPlan displays an error message.

       Use case ends.